What I Need to Know

 We Like Our Park Litter Free

 Since 2013, Council officers have visited a number of local parks and reserves throughout summer, encouraging picnickers to make pledges to put their rubbish in the bin.
-We have also installed 78 new litter and 12 Hot Coal Bins since then.
-Over that time Council has seen a visible reduction in litter.Litter Prevention Program - We Like our Park Litter Free - Case Study - 2013 to 2018
+We have also installed 78 new litter and 12 hot coal bins since then.
+Over that time, there has been a 90 per cent reduction in litter.Litter Prevention Program - We Like our Park Litter Free - Case Study - 2013 to 2018

-Litter Bin Sensor ProgramTo help Council understand how street litter bins are used, how often they get full and whether local businesses are using them incorrectly Council have placed sensors in 60 bins across the area.
-The real-time information these sensors provide allow Council to better plan bin placement and servicing, which means Council can reduce the amount of litter in town centres.
+Litter Bin Sensor ProgramTo help Council understand how street litter bins are used, how often they get full and whether local businesses are using them incorrectly, sensors have been placed in 60 bins across the City.
+The real-time information these sensors provide, enables Council to better plan bin placement and servicing, which means it can reduce the amount of litter in town centres.

 two litter booms at key locations.
-The booms can capture up to 18 cubic meters per week, which is equal to 75 wheelie bins.
+They capture up to 18 cubic metres per week, which is equal to 75 wheelie bins.

-The Georges Riverkeeper removes litter from land surrounding the river and its tributaries, preventing the rubbish from being washed in and transported to our oceans.
-Last year they prevented 16 tonnes of rubbish from entering the Georges River.
+The Georges Riverkeeper removes litter from land surrounding the river and its tributaries, preventing the rubbish from being washed in and ending up in the ocean.
+Last year, they prevented 16 tonnes of rubbish from entering the Georges River.

-Campsie Litter ManagementLitter reduction in Campsie town centre was funded through the NSW Environmental Protection Authority Litter Prevention Grant.
-A focus on building partnerships with local businesses and improving the bin infrastructure were key to achieving litter reduction in excess of 80 per cent.
+Campsie Litter ManagementLitter reduction in Campsie town centre was funded through a NSW Environmental Protection Authority Litter Prevention Grant.
+A focus on building partnerships with local businesses and improving the bin infrastructure, were key to achieving an 80 per cent reduction in litter.

 Cleanest Street Lakemba

-Council are proud supporters of Canterbury City Community Centres The Cleanest Street Lakemba Program.
-The Program recognise and reward people's efforts to help make Lakemba a cleaner and more sustainable place to live, work and play.
+Council is a proud supporter of Canterbury City Community Centre's The Cleanest Street Lakemba Program.
+It recognises and rewards the efforts of residents, who help make Lakemba a cleaner and more sustainable place to live in, work in and enjoy.

-Return and Earn is a NSW Government program, commencing on Friday 1 December 2017, which provides a 10 cent return on eligible drink containers with the aim of reducing litter and increasing recycling.
-The scheme will provide opportunities for individuals, local groups and clubs to earn money by collecting and redeeming eligible drink containers.
-For more information on acceptable containers and local redemption points go to
+Return and Earn is a NSW Government program which commenced in December 2017.
+It provides a 10 cent return on eligible drink containers, with the aim of reducing litter and increasing recycling.
+The scheme provides opportunities for individuals, local groups and clubs to earn money, by collecting and redeeming eligible drink containers.
+For more information on acceptable containers and local redemption points, go to

-To report litter in your street please contact City of Canterbury Bankstown on 9707 9000.
+To report litter in your street, please call